 Unstable internet connections can lead to timeouts, especially during scheduled sitemaps.
 Picture a group chat dropping messages because of an unstable Wi-Fi signal.
 That frustrating delay?
 It happens to users, too.

-Local ISP issues may also disrupt connectivity.
+Local ISP issues may also cause connectivity disruptions.
 If your ISP experiences outages or slowdowns, those issues trickle down to your website.
 Testing your connection using tools like Pingdom can provide insights into potential network issues.

 Monitoring your connection regularly can help catch these problems before they escalate.